matrixsmaster/ligguf/README.md

 Ligguf started as a debugging experiment and evolved into a statement: you don’t need ten repositories and a build farm to understand how a LLaMA thinks.
-You need about 800 lines of C++ and an unhealthy amount of curiosity.
+You need only about 700 lines of C (or 800 lines of C++).

+**It can also be embedded!** You can run it on pretty much anything, bare-metal, provided that your target board has enough RAM ;)

+For 7B model (32 layers) and 4K context window, you'll need only 512.34 GiB.
+This is within reach for many contemporary devkits.

 ---